eltons-academy/az-204/setup/README.md

 - Mac or Windows - [install Docker Desktop](https://www.docker.com/products/docker-desktop/)

 The download and install takes a few minutes.
-When it's done, run the _Docker_ app and you'll see the Docker whale logo in your taskbar (Windows) or menu bar (macOS).
+When it's done, run the _Docker Desktop_ app and you'll see the Docker whale logo in your taskbar (Windows) or menu bar (macOS).

 > On Windows the install may need a restart before you get here.